BROOKLYN

 The student health services staff cares for the well-being of all St. Joseph’s students.
 We believe that to be effective, the effort must be a partnership with the patient and the healthcare team working together.
 You will be expected, within the limits of your abilities, to share in the responsibility for your healthcare, which are:

-The Center for Wellness is responsible for collecting and maintaining student immunization records.
+The Center for Counseling and Wellness is responsible for collecting and maintaining student immunization records.
 Prior to the first day of class, students must provide documentation that proves they have received the required immunizations.
 In order to maintain Department of Health compliance, the office is responsible for following up with students who do not submit their medical records.
 Copies of medical records can be provided to students who have graduated or are transferring.
 View the Immunization Records page for more information on immunization requirements and submission instructions.

 The unexpected occurrence and expense of a serious medical condition can interrupt and even end a student’s academic career.
 It is for this reason that all students attending St. Joseph's University should be covered by a comprehensive health insurance plan.
 Students living in off-campus housing at the St. George Residence and International Students are required to have health insurance.